 Depending on the type of cattle, phase of production, season of the year and specific feeding conditions, there's a CRYSTALYX Brand Supplement to fit your special needs.

-CRYSTALYX Brand Supplements are NOT seasonal products.
+CRYSTALYX products are NOT seasonal products.
 They should be fed throughout the year to provide nutrients as determined by seasons and pasture conditions.
+For more information, check out our website or visit with your local dealer.